q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 You can then build your documentation to have your docstrings pulled out automatically.
 While this strategy is convenient, we consider it to be only a good first pass at creating documentation.
-Your documentation should always contain additional information on goals and usage of the project, in addition to API documentation.
+Your documentation should always contain additional information on the goals and usage of the project, in addition to API documentation.